xd009642/wiremocket/README.md

-# webmocket
+# wiremocket

-🚧 **This crate is currently very WIP** 🚧

-'webmocket' provides mocking so you can perform black-box testing of Rust applications that interact with websocket APIs.
+'wiremocket' provides mocking so you can perform black-box testing of Rust applications that interact with websocket APIs.
 It's heavily inspired by [wiremock-rs](https://github.com/LukeMathWalker/wiremock-rs/) and is an experimentation of how it could look like in a similar API.
 For a relevant wiremock issue look [here](https://github.com/LukeMathWalker/wiremock-rs/issues/113).

-## What's implemented So Far?

-* Simple request checking of initial parameters and message stream (headers, paths and websocket messages)
-* Checking of preconditions
-* Priority for Mocks
-* Some simple initial response handling
-* Close frame handling/checking

-## What's Yet To Come?

-* Better verification reports
-* Similar quality of UX to wiremock
-* Figuring out if it lives separately or joins forces with wiremock-rs
-* More tests and checks
+There's still some work to do, but this is very nearly at an initial version!